John Stossel: 20/20

 In 1981 Roone Arledge offered Stossel a job at ABC News, as a correspondent for 20/20 and consumer reporter for Good Morning America.
-His "Give Me a Break" segments for the former featured a skeptical look at subjects from government regulations and pop culture to censorship and unfounded fear.
+His "Give Me a Break" segments for the former featured a contrarian look at subjects from government regulations and pop culture to censorship and unfounded fear.
 The series was spun off into a series of one-hour specials with budgets of half a million dollars that began in 1994.
-During the course of his work on 20/20, Stossel discovered Reason magazine, and found that the libertarian ideas of its writers made sense to him.
+During the course of his work on 20/20, Stossel wrote, he discovered Reason magazine, whose libertarian ideas appealed to him.
+Stossel later said in an interview that the regulations he urged governments to pass did not work.
+After coming out as a libertarian, Stossel said, he angered members of the political left, his news colleagues and others.
 Stossel was named co-anchor of 20/20 in May 2003, while he was writing his first book, Give Me a Break: How I Exposed Hucksters, Cheats, and Scam Artists and Became the Scourge of the Liberal Media, which was published in 2004.
 In it, he details his start in journalism and consumer reporting, and how he evolved to harbor libertarian beliefs.

 Fox News Channel and Fox Business Network

 In September 2009, it was announced that Stossel was leaving Disney's ABC News and joining News Corp.'s Fox News Channel and Fox Business Network.
 In addition to appearing on The O'Reilly Factor every Tuesday night, he also hosted a one-hour weekly program for Fox Business Network and a series of one-hour specials for Fox News Channel, as well as making regular guest appearances on Fox News programs.

 The program, Stossel, debuted December 10, 2009, on Fox Business Network.
-The program examined issues related to individual freedom, free market capitalism and small government, such as civil liberties, the business of health care, and free trade.
+The program examined issues related to individual freedom, free market capitalism and small government, such as civil liberties, the business of healthcare, and free trade.
 The final episode premiered on December 16, 2016.
 At the end of that episode, a retrospective that spotlighted moments from seven years of the program, Stossel explained that due to his age, he wanted to help develop a younger generation of journalists with his views, and would continue to appear as a guest on Fox programs, and also help produce content for Reason TV.
-His blog, "Stossel's Take", is published on both FoxBusiness.com and FoxNews.com.
+His blog, "Stossel's Take", was published on both FoxBusiness.com and FoxNews.com.

 Stossel TV

-In 2019, Stossel launched Stossel TV, an online channel which distributes weekly videos via social media platforms.
-Videos challenge assumptions about the effectiveness of government regulations and programs, illustrate how free markets help people live better lives, and teach the principles and benefits of a free society.
+In 2017, Stossel launched Stossel TV, an online channel which distributes weekly videos via social media platforms.